harrowari/JS_NLP_preprocess/README.md

 # JS_NLP_preprocess
-Basic NLP preprocessing in JS for use on website
+Basic NLP preprocessing in JS for use on web application